convox/rack/Development.md

 web      | [negroni] listening on :3000
 ```

-Now you can log into the development Rack API and interact with your Convox resources:
+Now you can log into the development Rack API with the $PASSWORD environment variable you obtained in the previous step and interact with your Convox resources:

 ```
 $ convox login $(docker-machine ip default)